 What is Counselling?

-Sometimes we all have problems that are worrying.
-Think of a confusing jigsaw when the pieces are difficult to match together.
+Every one of us will experience problems during our life.
+Often we can work through these ourselves, with the help of family or friends, but sometimes things just seem to get too difficult and we can feel lost or overwhelmed.
+Think of a confusing jigsaw when all the pieces are difficult to match together.
 Talking about a problem in counselling is like sorting out all the pieces so we can begin to build a picture that makes more sense to us.

 How does Counselling work?